 - Cream cheese.
 You’ll need an entire block at room temperature so it mixes with the other ingredients easily.

 - Mayonnaise.
 Use a good quality mayo.
-I like Helmann’s, some swear by Duke’s, so use your favorite brand.
+I like Hellmann’s, some swear by Duke’s, so use your favorite brand.

 - Garlic powder, onion powder, white pepper for flavor.
 If you don’t have white pepper, use black pepper.

-- Worchestershire sauce – just a bit.
+- Worcestershire sauce – just a bit.
 It adds a ton of flavor.

 - Hot sauce for some spice.
 Feel free to add more or less to suit your tastes.

 - Shredded cheddar cheese.
 I like using extra sharp cheddar cheese, but again, use what you like best.
 But whatever cheddar you use, shred it yourself with a box grater or food processor.
 The bags of shredded cheese have a powdery coating to keep the cheese from clumping together and it will feel grainy in the recipe.
 Not a pleasant mouthfeel.

 - Jarred pimento peppers – you can find these in the pickle section of your grocery, usually by the roasted red peppers.
 They come in strips or chopped.
 If you can’t find them, you could use jarred roasted red peppers in a pinch and chop them finely.